 Hate is a strong word.
 It’s one thing to hate yourself and another to hate your family.
 It’s taken many years of unfortunate situations to get you to the point where you can honestly say that you hate your family.
 But what if things could be different?
 What if you were able to find ways to reconcile with family members that you have counted as lost forever?

-While that may sound like a pipe dream to you right now, the reality is that most family relationships don’t have to be tossed to the wind.
+While that may sound like a pipe dream to you right now.
+For many people, the reality is that most family relationships don’t have to be tossed to the wind.